|

 before I merrily skipped my way off the end of Rainbow Bridge into the dark

 abyss below.
+By

 the time I crawled my way back up into the light, everything had changed, and